grayzcale/silk/docs/getting_started/writing_packages.md

 # Writing Packages

-Writing SILK packages is as easy as writing any typical ModuleScript but with extra functionality.
-Like with ModuleScripts, a package is allowed to return any datatype.
-However, when returning a table, you can choose to include any extra metadata which will be used internally to provide extra functionality.
+Writing SILK packages is as easy as writing any typical `ModuleScript` but with extra functionality.
+Just like a `ModuleScript`, a package is allowed to return any datatype.
+However, when returning a table, you can choose to include any extra meta data which will be used internally to provide extra functionality.

-By default, SILK contains core packages that are crucial for any typical projects.
+By default, SILK contains core packages that contain crucial functionality for any typical projects.
 All of these packages are documented in the API under "Included Packages."

 ---